-The new-look Mandarin Oriental London has been revealed ahead of its grand reopening on Monday following an extensive renovation that is reported to have cost £100million ($130m).
+The new-look Mandarin Oriental London has been revealed ahead of its grand reopening following an extensive renovation that is reported to have cost £100million ($130m).

 The historic hotel was forced to close its doors last June following a huge fire, which broke out just a week after the most extensive renovation in its 115-year history had been completed.
 The fire is believed to have cost $29m in damage.

-But the hotel wasted no time in repairing the damage and are now finally in a position to fully re-open the 181-room property, which partially opened in December in order to catch the Christmas.
+But the hotel wasted no time in repairing the damage and is now finally in a position to fully reopen (it partially reopened in December in order to catch the Christmas rush.)

 Some of the new features include two new penthouse suites, a next-generation spa, and state-of-the-art gym facilities.